-CINET is working actively to stimulate innovation and to support exchange of knowledge by performing research and dissemination activities with an international focus, underlining the added value of international cooperation.
+CINET is working actively to stimulate innovation and to support exchange of knowledge by performing Research & Technology activities with an international focus, underlining the added value of international cooperation.
 Therefore this International Research & Technology Program is set up defining the topics and priorities.
 Results are reported to CINET members and used for exchange of information within the global industry.
 The main objective of CINET is to accelerate innovation by exchanging knowledge and practical information with an international focus:

 - Research & technology projects to meet the changing market demands in PTC.